 Concerned about making new friends at college?
 No worries.
 By the time you’re through Ripon’s orientation sessions, you’ll have a roomful.

 The college sponsors a variety of orientation programs.
 Summer orientation sessions are held in June for first-time students and transfers.
+Information for transfer students will be available soon.
 During summer orientation you can meet your academic adviser, plan your course schedule and be introduced to some of your new classmates.

 Before the start of each semester — in August and January — there’s an orientation program when new students are introduced to life on campus.
 The Fall Welcome Week starts at move-in day and extends through the first few days of classes.
 More information about these orientation sessions can be found below.